alexyuly/ViewScript-Runtime/README.md

 # ViewScript

 🏗️ **ViewScript** is a modern language for web apps that compiles into HTML and JavaScript.

-## Current State

-🎉 **ViewScript v0.0.0** is the **first** and **latest version**, published September 30, 2023.

-ViewScript is currently a limited proof of concept.
-The code examples below demonstrate the range of available functionality.

-## Future Plans

-New features in the upcoming version, _ViewScript v0.1.0_:

-- Examples
-  - Nested HTML elements (atoms)
-  - Basic Todo List App
-- Functionality
-  - Atoms' `content` property accepts elements and collections of text + elements
-  - Define models
-    - Define properties (fields passed down)
-    - Define state (fields made automatically)
-    - Define actions
-  - Define input properties in views
-  - Define output properties in views
-  - Define collection properties in views
-  - Element output properties accept arrows
-  - Make a new instance of a model
-  - Make a new instance of a view
-  - Map a collection of data to a list of UI elements

 ## Getting Started